marcospgp/marcospgp.github.io/notes.md

 - Use fixed size over dynamically sized collections (such as arrays over lists) whenever possible, for the reduced overhead.
 - Use static lambda expressions (introduced in C# 9) over non-static to avoid [capturing scope](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions#capture-of-outer-variables-and-variable-scope-in-lambda-expressions).

+### Comparing distances

+The expensive square root operation can be avoided by comparing squared distances.

+### Exponentiation

+When raising a number to an integer exponent, direct multiplication (`x * x`) is more efficient than calling a function such as `MathF.Pow()` which accepts any real number as exponent.

 ### Microsoft's recommendations

 See Microsoft's mixed reality [performance recommendations for Unity](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/unity/performance-recommendations-for-unity).